Stabilizing the free spectral range of a large ring laser: Results

-The absolute lasing frequency was constantly measured by the wavelength meter in \SI{4}{\second} intervals, as shown in Fig.~\ref{fig:wlm}~a).
-Without locking, the frequency $f_{\text{L}}$ drifts rather linearly at a rate of \SI{25}{\mega \hertz \per \hour}.
-Furthermore, five discontinuities can be observed, which are caused by hopping of the laser mode due to drifting of the laser frequency by more than one FSR.
-Mode jumps by two FSR are observed as well.
-Both locking schemes work very well at canceling drifting and therefore also suppress mode hops.
-In direct comparison, the \textit{FSR~phase~lock} shows less variation with a standard deviation of $f_{\text{L}}$ of \SI{196}{\kilo \hertz}, compared to \SI{334}{\kilo \hertz} in the \textit{absolute~frequency~lock} case, likely caused by the rather slow locking bandwidth due to the long required integration time.
-Interpreting these deviation values as fluctuations of the $P =$ \SI{14}{\meter} perimeter yield $\Delta P=$ \SI{5.8}{\nano \meter} and \SI{9.9}{\nano \meter}, respectively. \\ Furthermore, using a directional coupler, a \SI{20}{\decibel} attenuated part of the amplified and filtered $4 \cdot f_{\text{FSR}}$ beat signal is constantly monitored as the peak position in a spectrum analyzer sweep at a rate of \SI{1}{\hertz} with \SI{0.18}{\hertz} resolution, referenced to an atomic clock.
-Similarly to $f_{\text{L}}$, an approximately linear downward trend of \SI{1.5}{\hertz \per \hour} is observed in unlocked operation, as shown in Fig.~\ref{fig:wlm}~b).
-When operating the ring laser using any of the two locking schemes, the measured value of $f_{\text{FSR}}$ fluctuates between two 0.18-Hz increments of the spectrum analyzer's resolution. \\ A datalogger, referenced to an atomic clock, is used to digitize the Sagnac beat signal $\delta f$ at a sampling rate of \SI{7}{\kilo \hertz}, and its frequency is estimated following Ref.~\cite{Igel2021}, as shown in Fig.~\ref{fig:sagnac}.
+It is then best viewed as a running mean average with a width of \SI{100}{\second}, as shown in Fig.~\ref{fig:sagnac}.
 In unlocked operation, the time series is characterized by drifts and discontinuous jumps of $\delta f$, far larger than expected from geometric changes in the scale factor.
 The cause of these discontinuities are changes in laser dynamics, in particular a near-instantaneous change of backscatter coupling amplitudes, which are likely to happen in a unlocked drifting system with varying lasing frequency $f_{\text{L}}$ and mode index $m$.
-Stabilizing the perimeter by either one of the locking schemes drastically reduces the likelihood of discontinuous jumps to the point that none were observed during this measurement. \\ The \textit{FSR~phase~lock} reduces residual drifts in $\delta f$ the best.
+Stabilizing the perimeter by either one of the locking schemes drastically reduces the likelihood of discontinuous jumps to the point that none were observed during this measurement.
+The \textit{FSR~phase~lock} reduces residual drifts in $\delta f$ the best.
 One origin for the residual variations in $\delta f$ is laser dynamics that can be accounted for by a backscatter correction \cite{Hurst2014} and a null-shift correction \cite{Beghi2012,DiVirgilio2019}, which are on our current agenda.
-Another origin is local tilt and beamwander, which will also be detected and corrected for in future improvements. \\ To quantify the overall performance of the ring laser, Allan deviations of the measured Sagnac signals are calculated according to Ref.~\cite{Allan1966, Sullivan1990}, see Fig.~\ref{fig:allandev}.
-During \textit{FSR~phase~locked} operation, the best stability and sensitivity are observed with \SI{280}{\pico \radian \per \second} at \SI{250}{\second} integration time, corresponding to $5\times 10^{-6}\ \Omega_{\text{E}}$.
+Another origin is local tilt and beamwander, which will also be detected and corrected for in future improvements.